Deepen your understanding of how children learn

-Studies in Education allows you to create an individualized course of study across a range of course offerings, or in one area of particular interest.
-This program is right for you if you have a particular interest in knowing more about developmentally appropriate, learner-centered education, but you do not need a program that leads to certification.
-Students in Studies in Education have pursued programs in areas such as writing for children, educational policy and advocacy, educational environments for children, creating developmentally appropriate content for television and media, science education in the elementary school, to name only a few.
+Studies in Education allows you to create an individualized course of study across a range of course offerings, or in one area of particular interest in consultation with program director.
+Students in Studies in Education have pursued professional work in a range of areas including writing for children, educational policy and advocacy, educational environments for children, creating developmentally appropriate content for television and media, science education in the elementary school.

 All students in the program take courses from a few core areas: human development, philosophy of education, curriculum development, and the social context.
 The remaining academic credits are taken in courses relevant to your particular interests, including up to six graduate credits transferred into the program from other institutions.